stephbuon/digital-history/hist3368-week3-controlled-vocab/README.md

 ### Source Information

-The Notebook, "enter" (enter.ipynb), was written by Dr. Jo Guldi, enter.
+The Notebook, "For Loops, Expert Vocabulary, and Revising With a Thesaurus" (hist3368-week3-controlled-vocab.ipynb), was written by Dr. Jo Guldi, Associate Professor of History at Southern Methodist University.